SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 Goths:
 - changed population civ bonus to "+5 population each age, starting in the Feudal Age"
-- reverted Loom to being free at the start of the game
+- changed Instant Loom to being free at the start of the game

 Gurjaras:
 - NO CHANGES